Chemical Data Reporting (CDR)

 - Search EPA's Chemical Data Access Tool (CDAT) for basic information by categories, including chemical name and company.

-- Download the public version of the CDR database into an Access or Excel data file.
+- Download the public version of the CDR database into an Access data file.

 The deadline for CDR submissions for the 2012 reporting period ended on August 13, 2012.
 EPA is continuing to provide support to companies through a range of resources: